assemble/grunt-assemble-permalinks/docs/patterns.md

-## Permalink Patterns
+## Permalink structure

-> Replacement patterns for dynamically constructing permalinks, and thus directory structures.
+> Replacement patterns for dynamically constructing permalinks, as well as the corresponding directory structures.

 Permalinks are **appended to the dest directory**.
 So given this config: